 Defective airbags can result in product liability claims against the manufacturer and other responsible parties.
 The manufacturer and other at-fault parties could be held strictly liable for damages caused by the defective airbag.
 Strict liability cases do not require evidence proving negligence or intent to injure for the injured party to recover compensation for damages.

 The Texas statute of limitations to file an airbag injury claim depends on several factors, including the type of claim and the parties involved.
-Seeking prompt legal advice from an Austin car accident attorney can help you avoid having your lawsuit dismissed because you missed a filing deadline.
+Seeking prompt legal advice from an Austin personal injury attorney can help you avoid having your lawsuit dismissed because you missed a filing deadline.

 Contact Our Car Accident Law Firm in Austin, TX